dlc2action

 You can also plot several episodes as one curve.
 That can be useful, for example, with episodes 2 and 6

-in our tutorial, since episode_6
+in our tutorial, since episode_6 loaded the model from episode_2.

 project.plot_episodes([['episode_2', 'episode_6'], 'episode_4'], metrics=['precision'])